 Related Read: Bear Facts.

 The penguin has adapted to the cold climate of the Southern Hemisphere, particularly Antarctica.
-Moreover, the black and white coloration of these well known animals helps them blend into the ice, hiding them from predators in the air or water.
+Moreover, these well-known animals' black and white coloration helps them blend into the ice, hiding them from predators in the air or water.
 Do you want to learn more about this famous animal that starts with P?
 Check our articles below.

 Fun Fact: The pink fairy armadillo is the world’s smallest species, native to Argentina and other regions of South America.
 Like moles, they spend most of their lives underground.